 The County takes issue with the "Questions" presented in the Notice of Contested Case Hearing and contends that those are not the issues that necessarily naturally flow from the facts and law in this case.
-To some degree, the Hearings Officer agreed.
-The Hearings Officer determined the foundational issue to be, pursuant to OAR 660-045-0130(9)5, is whether there is good cause to believe that grounds for enforcement pursuant to ORS 197.320(1) to (10) or ORS 197.646(3) exist.6 The first two questions listed in the Notice attempt to address that foundational issue.
+To some degree, the Hearings Officer agrees.
+The foundational issue that the Hearings Officer must determine, pursuant to OAR 660-045-0130(9),5 is whether there is good cause to believe that grounds for enforcement pursuant to ORS 197.320(1) to (10) or ORS 197.646(3) exist.6 The first two questions listed in the Notice attempt to address that foundational issue.

-- 1. Are the "interim" measures Washington County has been using to regulate development in significant natural areas and riparian corridors, after its code provisions were found invalid as not being clear and objective in 2019, clear and objective pursuant to ORS 197.307(4) or (6)? - If Washington County's "interim" measures are not clear and objective pursuant to ORS 197.307(4) or (6), are its SNR provisions out of compliance with the goals, in particular Goal 5?7
+- 1. Are the "interim" measures Washington County has been using to regulate development in significant natural areas and riparian corridors, after its code provisions were found invalid as not being clear and objective in 2019, clear and objective pursuant to ORS 197.307(4) or (6)? - 2.
+If Washington County's "interim" measures are not clear and objective pursuant to ORS 197.307(4) or (6), are its SNR provisions out of compliance with the goals, in particular Goal 5?7